JJPmeyer/lenoapps_website/docs/pricing/plans.md

 Template usage is incremented each time you apply a template to create a subitem.

-### Can I change plans mid-month?

-Yes, you can upgrade or downgrade at any time.
-Upgrades take effect immediately, while downgrades take effect at the next billing cycle.

 ### What happens if I exceed my monthly limit?

 You'll receive a notification when you're close to your limit.
 Once exceeded, you'll need to upgrade to continue using the app.

 ### Is there a free trial?

 The Free plan serves as our free trial.
-You can use it indefinitely with the 3 applications per month limit.
+You can use it indefinitely with applying 3 templates per month limit.

-### Do you offer refunds?
+### Do you offer yearly pricing?

-We don't offer refunds for partial months, but you can cancel anytime and continue using the app until the end of your billing period.

-## Need Help Choosing?

-Not sure which plan is right for you?
-Contact our team:

-- **Email**: sales@tinytreesolutions.com
+Yes!
+We offer yearly pricing with a 15% discount on Growth and Scale plans.